privacyguides/privacyguides.org/docs/basics/common-threats.en.md

 :material-numeric-3-circle: **Privacy-focused solutions are inherently trustworthy**

 Focusing solely on the privacy policies and marketing of a tool or provider can blind you to its weaknesses.
-When you're looking for a privacy solution you should determine what the root problem is and find technical solutions to that problem.
+When you're looking for a privacy solution you should determine what the underlying problem is and find technical solutions to that problem.
 For example, you may want to avoid Google Drive, which gives Google access to all of your data.
-The root problem in this case is a lack of end-to-end encryption, so you should make sure the provider you switch to actually implements end-to-end encryption, or use a tool like Cryptomator which provides end-to-end encryption on any cloud provider.
+The underlying problem in this case is a lack of end-to-end encryption, so you should make sure the provider you switch to actually implements end-to-end encryption, or use a tool like Cryptomator which provides end-to-end encryption on any cloud provider.
 Blindly switching to a "privacy-focused" provider which does not provide end-to-end encryption does not solve your problem, it merely shifts trust from Google to that provider.

 The privacy policies and business practices of a provider you choose are very important, but should be considered secondary to technical guarantees of your privacy: Don't elect to merely shift trust to another provider when trusting a provider isn't a requirement at all.